-You’ll find below who we believe are the 10 best gateways you can sign up for to accept online payments in Ghana and get your ecommerce website running.
+You’ll find below who we believe are the 10 best payment gateways in Ghana you can sign up for to accept online payments and get your ecommerce website running.

-Who are the best payment gateways to accept online payments?
+Who are the best payment gateways in Ghana to accept online payments?

-Our list of the 10 best payment processors in order to accept online payments in Ghana are:
+Our list of the 10 best payment gateways in Ghana to accept online payments are:

 You can read a bit more about each company below and then we’ll cover the various factors that make a payment provider great.

 Founded in 2015 by Shola Akinlade and Ezra Olubi, Paystack is a Nigerian technology company solving payments problems for ambitious businesses.
 Their mission is to help businesses in Africa become profitable, envied, and loved.